Stéphane Blet: Life and career

 Faust Symphony, which earned him several awards, including one from the Franz Liszt Association.
 He also composed a large cycle of Turkish and Ottoman Rhapsodies and was decorated in 1996 by the Turkish government for this work.

 Blet participated to the jury of the École normale de musique de Paris, before being appointed a professor in 2001.
 He also chaired a large number of international competitions, including the Istanbul International Piano Competition in 2013.

 He was also the author of about fifteen musicological works about the works of Frédéric Chopin, Erik Satie, Franz Liszt, and Robert Schumann, ainsi que d'une méthode de piano, Le Voyage Magique (after an American concept) published at éditions Leduc.

 For twenty-five years Blet was vice-president of the Académie du disque lyrique and created the "Grand Orphée d'Or Leyla Gencer" prize in 2010, in homage to the great Turkish singer.

-He died from a fall on 7 January 2022, at the age of 52.
+He died from a fall in Geneva, Switzerland on 7 January 2022, at the age of 52.